A guide to French carrots, their different varieties and colours, a popular French expression using them and healthy carrot recipes.

 - Regular carrots for storing: October - March.

-- Grown mainly in Brittany, lower Normandy and l'Aquitaine,
+Carrots are grown mainly in the French regions of Brittany, lower Normandy and l'Aquitaine.

-According to Aprifel, studies have shown that they give us extra protection against various forms of cancer, heart disease and are good anti inflammatory agents.
+According to Aprifel for the French Ministry of Agriculture, studies have shown that purple carrots give us extra protection against various forms of cancer, heart disease and are good anti inflammatory agents.

 Are Carrots Originally Purple?